doohwan383/PS-PPO/README.md

 This repository accompanies the ICML 2026 paper "PS-PPO: Prefix-Sampling PPO for Critic-Free RLHF".

-Code and scripts for the camera-ready experiments are being organized.
-Documentation and reproduction instructions will be finalized soon.
+Code, scripts, and reproduction instructions corresponding to the camera-ready results reported in the paper will be released here.